Gravitational waves from parabolic encounters: A study of linear and nonlinear memory: Introduction Motivation

 and a nonzero value of the above would render the fact that there is a permanent separation before and after the wave passes, and hence a nonzero memory!

 The GW memory is primarily categorized into two, namely, linear and non-linear.
 While linear memory is present in specific GW sources, in contrast, the non-linear memory can be associated with any GW source.
 For example, a binary on an unbound/hyperbolic orbit, with sources that go through non-oscillatory motion, can emit GWs with nonzero linear memory.
-Similarly, asymmetry can also introduce a GW memory, which can often be found in \textit{supernova} explosion \cite{Burrows:1995bb, Kotake:2005zn, Murphy:2009dx}, neutrino emission \cite{Epstein:1978dv, Turner:1978jj}, kicks \cite{Favata:2008ti} and gamma-ray burst jets \cite{Takashi:2005, Sago:2004, Segalis:2001}.
+Similarly, asymmetry can also introduce a GW memory, which can often be found in \textit{supernova} explosions \cite{Burrows:1995bb, Kotake:2005zn, Murphy:2009dx}, neutrino emission bursts \cite{Epstein:1978dv, Turner:1978jj}, kicks \cite{Favata:2008ti} and gamma-ray burst jets \cite{Takashi:2005, Sago:2004, Segalis:2001}.
 Interestingly, these effects pertaining to linear memory will affect the emitted GW, and may cause a dephasing \cite{10.1093/mnras/stz2925, Vartanyan_2020}.
-On the other hand, non-linear memory (or Christodoulou memory) \cite{Blanchet:1992br, Payne, Christodoulou:1991cr} is a second-order effect and originates due to the stress-energy tensor of GWs themselves, more precisely due to the self interaction thereof \cite{Misner:1973prb}.
+On the other hand, non-linear memory (or Christodoulou memory) \cite{Blanchet:1992br, Payne, Christodoulou:1991cr} is a second-order effect and originates due to the stress-energy tensor of GWs themselves, more precisely due to the self-interaction thereof \cite{Misner:1973prb}.
 The stress energy tensor is proportional to the GW energy radiation, and therefore, the perturbation too is proportional to GW radiation.
 It turns out that the oscillatory part of the non-linear GW appears at a 2.5 PN order, while the non-oscillatory part kicks in at an order higher than that \cite{Favata:2011qi}.
-There has been some recent progress in this particular aspect, particularly in detecting memory effects through GW observations \cite{PhysRevD.111.044044, PhysRevD.101.083026, Ghosh_2023}.
+There has been some recent progress in this particular aspect, particularly in detecting memory effects through GW observations \cite{Inchauspe:2025, PhysRevD.101.083026, Ghosh_2023}.
 The upcoming detectors, such as LISA, CE, and ET, are expected to achieve sensitivities that could discern non-linear memory from binary mergers \cite{Goncharov:2023woe, Grant:2022bla}.
+Recent works \cite{Inchauspe:2025, Cogez:2026frh} show the numerical and statistical analyses of GW memory detection with LISA.
 If detected, distinctly from other non-linear effects, non-linear memory will definitely shed light on processes involving graviton-graviton coupling or the sheer non-linear nature of Einstein's field equations\footnote{For such linear/non-linear memory waveforms used in the context of detectors, one can see \cite{Detect1, Detect2, Detect3}.
 For numerical relativity (NR) based approaches, the reader is referred to \cite{Pollney:2010hs, Mitman:2020bjf} and references therein.}.